 Controlled and Field Testing Conditions

 Evaluators assessed each recovery machine across 6 months in multiple environments to simulate real-world conditions.
-Testing included controlled laboratory settings at 70-75°F for baseline measurements, high-temperature testing at 90-100°F to assess thermal performance, cold conditions at 40-50°F, and field use on residential and commercial HVAC systems.
+Testing included controlled laboratory settings at 70–75°F for baseline measurements, high-temperature testing at 90–100°F to assess thermal performance, cold conditions at 40–50°F, and field use on residential and commercial HVAC systems.
 Each recovery machine completed at least 45 recovery operations across different refrigerant types.
-Independent testing laboratory validation provided objective performance data beyond manufacturer specifications, with controlled testing using calibrated scales accurate to ±0.02 pounds and pressure transducers accurate to ±0.25%.
+Independent testing laboratory validation provided objective performance data beyond manufacturer specifications.
+Controlled testing used calibrated scales accurate to plus or minus 0.02 pounds and pressure transducers accurate to plus or minus 0.25%.

 Professional Testing Equipment Utilized